Skip to main content

 o_shippriority;

-For example, the base table definition is as follows:
+For example, the base table definition might be as follows:

 CREATE TABLE IF NOT EXISTS test (